Obligation to Know

 OCC Email Address for Students

 All full- and part-time students are provided an “official” OCC email address.
 This is a primary means of communication between OCC and you.
-Go to the College website, then click on Ocean Cruiser.
+From any page on the college website (www.ocean.edu) click "My Ocean" and then Ocean Connect.
 Students should check their OCC email on a frequent basis to obtain important OCC-related information.

 Off Campus Offenses